|Posted on February 3, 2019 at 2:10 PM|

 Lasty look at your mouth.
 Where are the corners lying? is one lower than the other? are the equal?
 Is one lip curled up or flattened out?

-If you noticed that one side you have an eye, ear and corner of the mouth that all are lower or higher OR if your eye and ears are lower but the corner of the mouth on the same side is higher, it would be an indicator that if you are having pain that it would be from that side or you may be likley to experience pain on that side in the future.
+If you noticed that one side you have an eye, ear and corner of the mouth that all are lower or higher OR if your eye and ears are lower but the corner of the mouth on the same side is higher, it would be an indicator that, if you are having pain, it would be from that side, or you may be likely to experience pain on that side in the future.
 Try it out!

 |Posted on November 9, 2018 at 3:50 AM|

 Don’t let TMJ (temporomandibular joint) dysfunction hijack your life.
 When it comes to managing chronic pain, small steps can make a big difference.

 If you’ve had temporomandibular disorder (TMD) for any length of time, you are probably willing to try almost anything that promises a better quality of life.
 Keep in mind that an episode of worsening TMJ pain is often caused by inflammation around the joint itself.
 Sometimes, a few simple changes are all it takes to reduce the inflammation and stop the pain for a while.

 We’ve all seen TMD handouts telling patients to eat soft foods, to use ice packs, and to avoid extreme jaw movements.
 These are well-intentioned ideas, but do they make sense in your daily life?
 Do you keep an ice pack in the office?
 Are you willing to subsist on a nursing home diet?
 Can anyone really avoid yawning?

 Five Easy Ways to Relieve TMJ Pain Right Now: